House Rules for all Bauhaus Buildings

 Clothes and bags

 Lockers or cloakrooms are available for storing your coats and bags.
-For reasons of conservation and safety, it is not allowed to enter the exhibition rooms with bulky or wet objects, such as umbrellas, rainwear, backpacks and carrying bags larger than A4 format (approx. 20 x 30 cm).
+For reasons of conservation and safety, it is not allowed to enter the exhibition rooms with bulky or wet objects, such as umbrellas, rainwear, jackets, coats, backpacks and carrying bags.
 In case of doubt, the service personnel will decide.
 Liability on the part of the Bauhaus Dessau Foundation for objects in the cloakrooms or lockers is excluded.
 The loss of a locker key must be reported immediately to the supervisory staff.

 Parking of bicycles